 Memorial of the Passion of Saint John the Baptist

 When given power we need to know what to do with it.
-In the scriptures today we have great examples of the choices we have in using our “power” or charism.
-We can use it for a greater good and be humble to listen to others, they may be warning us that we are off track.
-Or we may use power to make us “king of the hill”.
+In the scriptures today we have two great examples of the choices we have in using our “power” or charism.
+We can use it for a greater good and it may cost us friends, job or opportunities.
+Or we may use it to make us “king of the hill”.
 Walking over others and ignoring the truth as we climb up to what we think is our goal.
 Not an easy choice when “human wisdom”/society tells us that it is okay to climb our way up and if someone next to me is falling down well, too bad for them.
-Society may also tell us not to listen because the voices of others come from another group who is not for the same thing we are supporting.
-Wisdom comes when we have an openness to the voice of God that comes through others.
-Our faith says that we can all climb together helping each other to achieve our goals.
+On the other hand, our faith says that we can all climb together helping each other to achieve our goals.
 In doing so we build up the “Body of Christ”

 What are your gifts and talents?
 How are you using these to build up the “Body of Christ”?